42-Short/shortinette/rust/subjects/02/README.md

 }
 ```

-Implement the `free` method so that the following code does not compile:
+Implement the `free` method, such that the following code does *not* compile:
 ```rust
 impl ComplexStruct {
     pub fn free(&mut self) {